 By consensus interim agreements can become part of the final conclusions of the study.

-OPPO: Solution Overview per KI instead of overall evaluation.
+The Overall Evaluation clause previously used in TR skeletons should not be used.

+There should be a Topics for further consideration clause per Key Issue.

-Nokia: Add topics for further consideration clause.2.5 Managing the work
+2.5 Managing the work

 When a substantial issue arises during discussions the session chair and the rapporteur may seek among the active participants of this issue one or more delegates to drive the progress of this issue for one or more meetings.
 Different delegates can be assigned at a later point if appropriate.